jmorrell/barkeep/README.md

 # barkeep

-Start a static file server in the current directory, inject a livereload snippet into the HTML files served, and update the browser without refreshing whenever anything changes.
+Serve the files in the current directory and update the browser when they change without refreshing.

+No plugins.
+No app.
+No scripts.

 ![screencast](https://i.cloudup.com/FfO7zr12WW.gif)